russellmoss/manual_wedding_leads/wedding_sales/README.md

-# Wedding Sales Quiz App - Website
+# Wedding Sales Quiz App

-This is the React frontend for the Wedding Sales Quiz App.
+A React application for wedding sales quizzes with Firebase integration.

 ## Local Development

+1. Clone the repository
+2. Navigate to the website directory: `cd website`
-1. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-2. Copy the example environment file: `cp .env.example .env.development`
+4. Copy the example environment file: `cp .env.example .env.development`
-3. Update the environment variables in `.env.development` with your Firebase configuration
+5. Update the environment variables in `.env.development` with your Firebase configuration
-4. Start the development server: `npm start`
+6. Start the development server: `npm start`

-## Building for Production

-1. Copy the example environment file: `cp .env.example .env.production`
-2. Update the environment variables in `.env.production` with your Firebase configuration
-3. Build the app: `npm run build`

 ## Deployment to Netlify